Answered By: Library Staff Last Updated: Oct 01, 2017 Views: 353

 Yes.
 Here are some ways to search for them:

-1. Click here for a search of the catalog that will give you a sampling of some of our titles that are have at least some content in Spanish.
-Most of them are electronic journals, so you will need to have a library PIN / Password to access them from off campus.
+1. Use OneSearch to find the library's Spanish language periodicals.
+The example keyword searches listed below will give you a sampling of some of our titles that have at least some content in Spanish.
+Most of them are electronic journals, so you will need to sign in with your BroncoName and Password to access them from off campus.

 Make sure that you are in an "Advanced Search" mode.
 Scroll down to the Language field selecions.
 Click on "Clear All" and then check the box next to Spanish and then do the search: